 Gens.
 Jonathan M. Wainwright and Arthur E. Percival after release from PW Camps in Manchuria.

 Maj.
 Gen. E. P. King at Nichols Field, Manila, on his way to the United States.
-PLATE NO. 30 they can be accepted by Allied authorities.

-Senior Allied Commanders Released from Prisoner of War Camps.
+PLATE NO. 30 Senior Allied Commanders Released from Prisoner of War Camps.